 These are all concepts used in a wide range of business management strategies.
 In many cases, however, each of them is kept separate, rather than working together toward larger or longer term goals that a facility hopes to reach.
 This is one of the many areas where balanced scorecard can take established ideas and make improvements on how they work in practice.

-Common Terminology Used with Balanced Scorecard
+Common Terminology Used

-When implementing balanced scorecard, you may encounter many unfamiliar terms or terms used in an unfamiliar way.
+During implementation, you may encounter many unfamiliar terms or terms used in an unfamiliar way.
 Taking the time to understand these terms will make the implementation process faster and easier.
 Even those who are already using this system can benefit from reviewing the commonly used terminology.

 The following are some of the most important terms: